There are two ways to make your outputs open access:

 Your funder may have specific open access requirements.

 Many journals use a "hybrid" model.
 This keeps subscription access but gives authors an option to pay to make articles openly available.
 The hybrid model attracts criticism for charging authors and subscribers at the same time.
-A new academic publishing proposal, Plan S, doesn't allow this.
+A new initiative for open access publishing, Plan S, does not support publication in hybrid.

 Green open access